CtrlK

 Distinctiveness Conflict Risk

-While the niche of 'engineering as marketing' is fairly distinct, terms like 'build a tool,' 'calculator,' 'generator,' and 'interactive tool' could overlap with general coding/development skills or generic marketing skills.
-The combination narrows it but some conflict risk remains.
+While 'engineering as marketing' and 'free tool for leads' are fairly distinctive, terms like 'marketing tool,' 'calculator,' 'generator,' and 'interactive tool' could overlap with general marketing skills, calculator-building skills, or generic tool-building skills.
+The niche is somewhat clear but not fully distinct.

 2 / 3